exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Const
 -----

-const is a PHP keyword, that introduces constant definitions.
+``const`` is a PHP keyword, that introduces constant definitions.

-const is allowed inside classes and traits, to create class constants. const is also allowed in the global scope, to create global constants.
+``const`` is allowed inside classes, interfaces, enumerations and traits, to create static constants. ``const`` is also allowed in the global scope, to create global constants.

-const is only allowed in the body of a trait and a class, and the first level of a main file.
+``const`` is only allowed in the body of a classes, interfaces, enumerations and traits, and the first level of a main file.
 It is not possible to create conditioned constants with a if-then structure and const : this requires an include.

 .. code-block:: php